BeeeOn/server/server/doc/mainpage.md

 $ tools/server-testing-start.sh -Dui.debug=yes
 ```

-The executable `beeeon-server` reads the given configuration file and configuration
+The executable `beeeon-server` reads a startup configuration file and configuration
 files from conf/config.d.
 Then, the definition of the _main_ instance (of class
 LoopRunner) is searched, created and executed.
 All main application threads start
 via this main instance.